katakrak/katakrak/modules/contrib/commerce_shipping_weight_tariff/README.txt

 the cart; rather, their price is returned to Commerce Shipping as the shipping service rate.

-TODO:
-  - implement a UI for defining services.
-    @see http://drupal.org/node/1803244 for a proposal to have Commerce Shipping help with this centrally.
-  - add configuration UI for setting which field on products give their weight.
-  - improve unit conversion.
-Currently only kg and g are supported.
-    @see http://drupal.org/node/1802242 for a proposal to have SI conversion available as metadata on physical fields.

 If you find this module useful, please consider helping advance its development with any of the above.